ryuhei329/cloud-takehome/README.md

 AWS Secret Access Key
 A private key file for SSH access

-To configure AWS access, use the aws configure command.
-Additionally, place the private key file into the "ssh" folder, and ensure that its permissions are set to "chmod 600" for enhanced security.

 Please ensure that your AWS account is associated with an AWS User Group that has the necessary permissions to create EC2 instances.
 This will allow you to successfully complete the tasks outlined in this assignment.

 # Directory Tree: